12 Ways to Balance Hormones to Beat Autoimmune

 Move Your Body to Balance Hormones:

-Whatever form you choose, exercise can help balance your hormones—with one big caveat: If your adrenals are depleted with high or low cortisol, pass on the high intensity and endurance varieties in favor of gentle movement like easy walks, swims, or bike rides.
+Whatever form you choose, exercise can help balance your hormones—with one big caveat: If your adrenals are depleted with high or low cortisol, pass on the high intensity and endurance varieties in favor of gentle movements like easy walks, swims, or bike rides.

 Consider yoga or tai chi, which help to lower cortisol levels, reduce anxiety, and promote the brain-calming neurotransmitter, GABA.
 If your adrenals are up for it, burst training, also called high intensity interval training (HIIT), improves insulin sensitivity and increases human growth hormone (HGH).